 The assigned group values per product line are sent in tag 1151-SecurityGroup of the market data Security Definition message.

 Product Lines are configurable by the GCC only.
-Contact the GCC with any questions regarding product line configuration.
+For questions regarding product line configuration, contact the GCC.